pantheon-systems/documentation/source/content/guides/local-development/03-jenkins.md

 ---
+title: Local Development on Pantheon
-title: Automatically Test and Deploy GitHub Changes to Pantheon from an Existing Jenkins Server
+subtitle: Automatically Test and Deploy GitHub Changes to Pantheon from an Existing Jenkins Server
 description: Configure an existing Jenkins server to automatically test and deploy code changes to Pantheon when pushed to GitHub.
 categories: [automate]
 tags: [collaborate, continuous-integration, git, iterate]
-type: guide
-permalink: docs/guides/:basename
 date: 6/20/2017
+layout: guide
+showtoc: true
+permalink: docs/guides/local-development/jenkins
+anchorid: jenkins
 ---

 [Jenkins](https://jenkins.io) is an open source Continuous Integration (CI) server which can be used to build, test, and deploy code on any Drupal and WordPress website on Pantheon.
 Unlike hosted services such as [CircleCI](https://circleci.com/), it is a Java application installed and run on a server, and requires regular upkeep and maintenance.
 However, it is very customizable and can even run non-CI related tasks, such as calling periodic cron jobs.